-Low-Carb Power Greens Breakfast Casserole with Feta and Mozzarella is delicious and making a breakfast casserole is a great way to use healthy greens!
-Use Breakfast Recipes to find more recipes like this one.
+This low-carb Power Greens Breakfast Casserole with Feta and Mozzarella is delicious and making a breakfast casserole is a great way to use healthy greens!

 I actually used a full pound of the greens mix in this, which helped balance out the generous amount of cheese!
 I think the combination of cheeses here went really well with the variety of greens, so if you like the idea of starting out the day with a healthy dose of greens, give this a try!